If you have a cat litter box you will definitely need a cat litter scoop.

 If you still require a long scoop but not something that is necessarily for mobility issues the Petmate Ultimate Litter Scoop (19“) or the Pureness Long Handled Litter scoop (16”) will both give the benefit of using a longer handled litter scoop.

-There a lot of litter scoops on the market and no doubt you have tried some and have an idea of what you are looking for.
+There a lot of litter scoops and no doubt you have tried some and have some idea of what you want.

 Primio have designed this scoop taking into account all of the concerns people had with other scoops.